NanoComp/meep/doc/docs/Python_Tutorials/Multilevel_Atomic_Susceptibility.md

 theta = 1                                # theta, the off-diagonal dipole matrix element, in SALT sigma_21 = 2*theta*theta*omega_a         # dipole coupling strength (hbar = 1)
 ```
-To understand the need for the high resolution, let us calculate the central wavelength of the transition inside the high-index cavity relative to the cavity length:
+To understand the need for the high resolution, let us calculate the central wavelength of the lasing transition inside the high-index cavity relative to the cavity length:

 $$ \frac{\lambda}{L} = \frac{2 \pi c}{n \omega_a L} = \frac{2 \pi}{1.5 \cdot 40} \approx 0.1047 $$